 There is also much to be gained from spending time with other students who are embarking on the same career journey, as Laura points out: “Mooting can be a good opportunity to meet other students and share experiences about mooting, being a law student and pupillage/training contract applications.
 Getting involved in competitions such as this enables you to see the advocacy style of different teams and use that experience to develop your skills.
 Teams are also able to discuss the moot and exchange tips for future development.”

-Philippa concentrates on the benefits available specifically to those on the GDL, as she is, including broadening her knowledge of the law and exploring areas that she may not otherwise have touched upon: “Until the start of this academic year, I didn’t even know what mooting was, but the LJMU Law Society is really friendly and welcomes beginners.
-Moreover, external moot competitions afford you the opportunity for glamorous travel opportunities to visit other universities - I, for one, have experienced the delights of multiple stays in Premier Inns.
+Philippa concentrates on the benefits available specifically to those on the Graduate Diploma in Law, as she is, including broadening her knowledge of the law and exploring areas that she may not otherwise have touched upon: “Until the start of this academic year, I didn’t even know what mooting was, but the LJMU Law Society is really friendly and welcomes beginners.
+Moreover, external moot competitions afford you the opportunity for glamorous travel opportunities to visit other universities – I, for one, have experienced the delights of multiple stays in Premier Inns.
 Just like Martha Costello.”

-So you've decided to give it a go - where to from here?
-The first step is to contact your university/postgraduate provider mooting society or law faculty to find out how to get involved.
+So, you've decided to give it a go – where to from here?
+The first step is to contact your university or postgraduate provider mooting society or law faculty to find out how to get involved.
 Among our resident experts, when asked what they think you need to do to succeed once you're up and mooting, the consensus is that, as with many things in life, practice makes perfect.
-Adam urges ever greater amounts of practice: “You need to have all the background information in place, making sure that you research the necessary points and that you understand the problem fully, but ultimately it is all about practicing presenting your argument to your teammates and getting them to question you as the judge would.
+Adam urges ever greater amounts of practice: “You need to have all the background information in place, making sure that you research the necessary points and that you understand the problem fully, but ultimately it is all about practising presenting your argument to your teammates and getting them to question you as the judge would.
 If you are all researching the same problem, then they will know the subject matter as well and so will be able to test you adequately.”

 Fen agrees: “I would simply say that the best mooters are forever honing their technique.
 They don't get overly complacent, but are always self-critical and looking to see what they could have done better.
 They'll also go along to watch other people moot and recognise strong techniques – even phraseology – that they add to their own arsenal.
 This is particularly important, because you often need to adapt your style based on how receptive the judge appears to be to your submissions.”